dragonwebeu/synology/README.md

 ## Usage

-Have some other Synology Service exposed define endpoints in config.
+Have some other Synology Service exposed, define endpoints in config.
+PS!
+Copy official ones from here lib/synology/client.rb `API_ENDPOINTS`
 ```
 Synology.configure do |config|